 - Dish Soap -"Dawn" is the brand most commonly recommended, but other types will work as well

 - Guar Gum Powder - Guar gum is a gel-forming fiber from the seed of the guar plant.
 It's commonly used as a thickener in food production or as a nutritional supplement.
+We use it to make epic pineapple popsicles ;).
 Here it will help us make large and strong bubbles.
 We have found that guar gum is much more effective than other thickeners such as cornstarch since it forms a thick gel.
 A little goes a long way here.
 You can buy it online or at your local health food store.

 - big bucket

 2. stir until powder is fully dissolved and until no clumps are present

 4. gently stir, avoid creating too many bubbles on the surface

 5. let the bubble mixture rest for at least 10 min (longer is better)

 Let's Make Giant Bubbles